jesseVast/vasttams/README.md

 - **objects**: Media objects with access tracking
 - **webhooks**: Event notification configuration
 - **deletion_requests**: Media deletion tracking

+#### Soft Delete Schema Fields
+All tables include soft delete fields for data integrity:
+- `deleted` (boolean) - Flag indicating if record is soft-deleted
+- `deleted_at` (timestamp) - When the record was soft-deleted
+- `deleted_by` (string) - User/system that performed the soft deletion

+Soft-deleted records are automatically excluded from all query operations to maintain data consistency.

 ## 📁 Project Structure